 - Attention: In the code above, before clicking OK, instead of -v /volume1/web/wallpapers you have to insert the shared folder address where your image gallery is stored.

 docker run -d --name=pixapop \ -p 8222:80 \ -e PUID=1026 \ -e PGID=100 \ -e TZ=Europe/Bucharest \ -v /volume1/docker/pixapop:/config \ -v /volume1/web/wallpapers:/photos \ --restart always \ ghcr.io/linuxserver/pixapop

 Note: Before you paste the code above in the Run command area below, change the value numbers for PUID and PGID with your own values.
 (Follow my step by step guide on how to do this.)

 Note: Before you paste the code above in the Run command area below, change the value for TZ (Select your current Time Zone from this list).

 After you click OK on STEP 5 a new warning pop up window will open.
 Click OK.

-After you click OK on STEP 6, select your “Install Pixapop” Task then click the “Run” tab.
-You will be asked to run Install Pixapop – click Yes.
+After you click Submit on STEP 6, select your “Install Pixapop” Task then click the “Run” tab.
+You will be asked to run Install Pixapop – click OK.
 Follow the instructions in the image below.

 Go back to STEP 1 or you will deal with karma 🙂